 I became angry in my frustration.
 Part of me wondered if it is really the lack of "pedigree", or if it is my sex that limits me?
 Female leadership is woefully under-represented in the business world.
 The few female leaders I know personally in Honolulu struggle to be taken seriously.
 It all came to a head when a company offered, then retracted, a junior executive position.
 Their reason?
 They thought I had a higher-level degree due to how I presented and carried myself.
 The AS just wasn't enough for them, and I was told: ".... go get a higher degree then we will hire you...".

 All they want is a pedigree?

-This experience served as a catalyst and is the main reason I left my home state.
-I have returned to the East Coast where I know there are better opportunities.
-Prepared to fight the stigmas of my generation, age, sex, and life choices, I am fully and completely focused on earning that higher degree, but for a purpose more than just getting a job.
+This experience is a catalyst and the main reason I am where I am now on the East Coast.
+Preparing to fight the stigmas of my generation, age, sex, and life choices, I am fully and completely focused on earning that higher degree, but for a purpose more than just getting a job.